History of Armie Hammer in Timeline

 2019: Awards for Sorry to Bother You

-July 10, 2020: Announcement of Separation from Elizabeth Chambers
+July 10, 2020: Announcement of Separation

 On July 10, 2020, Armie Hammer and Elizabeth Chambers announced their separation via Instagram.

-2020: Starring in Rebecca
+2020: Starred in Rebecca

 Loading Video...

-March 2021: LAPD Investigation Launched
+March 2021: LAPD Launches Investigation into Accusations

-December 2021: Role in Next Goal Wins Reshot
+December 2021: Reshot Role in Next Goal Wins

 Loading Video...

-2021: Appearance in Crisis
+2021: Appeared in Crisis

 Loading Video...

-2021: Abuse Allegations and Career Setbacks
+2021: Abuse Allegations and Career Setback

-2022: Living in the Cayman Islands and working various jobs
+2022: Living in the Cayman Islands and Working Various Jobs

 2022: Role in Death on the Nile